 Over-Loaded Deviled Eggs – Make your deviled eggs heavenly with bacon, sharp cheddar cheese, and sour cream… need I say more?

 Getting the hang of it now?
 Let’s try applesauce!
 If you have an immersion blender or food processor, you don’t even need to peel your apples before pressure cooking them!
-Just process until smooth and enjoy the added nutrition.
+Just process the cooked apples until smooth and enjoy the added nutrition.

 Awesome Instant Pot Applesauce

 - 8 apples, quartered and seeds removed (I like to use a blend of Granny Smith and Jonathon and I leave my peelings on)

 - 1 tsp. cinnamon, or 1-2 cinnamon sticks